Non-Subscriber Employee Injury Arbitration

 In Texas, workers can sue their employers for injury in State Courts when the employer doesn't provide workers' compensation.
 Many of these cases are transferred to arbitration, a private, parallel court system where attorneys and former judges act as the judge, there is no jury, and the outcome is binding with no appeal.

 The employer, by not carrying workers' compensation, has severely limited defenses.
 The employer cannot blame the injury on a co-worker or assign partial fault to the employee.
 But this doesn't mean that the employee always wins.
-The employee still hast to show that the employer was negligent and that the employer’s negligence caused the worker’s injury.
+The employee still must show that the employer was negligent and that the employer’s negligence caused the worker’s injury.
 This is most frequently done by showing that a co-worker’s negligence caused at least some portion of the injury, that the company did not provide the worker with the proper tools and equipment, or that the equipment and tools provided were defective, or that the employer did not provide proper training to the employee.
 The cases are hard-fought and the stakes for the arbitration trial are very high, since there is no appeal.
 Experienced lawyers are essential to getting the fair recovery that the worker deserves.

 Non-subscriber cases have been around as long as the workers’ compensation system in Texas.
 However, over the past two decades, employers have developed their own employee-injury system of insurance under ERISA.
 This system offers workers' comp-like benefits for injured employees, with disputes about whether benefits are due under the plan, adjudicated under ERISA in federal courts.
 These injury plans almost always contain arbitration provisions to adjudicate injury claims and disputes.
 These plans typically provide for the worker to see a doctor contracted for by the employer, and employees may get some medical treatment and be provided with some light-duty work.
 Just because the worker receives some medical treatment and some pay for light-duty work, it doesn’t mean the employee is going to receive all that he or she is due.
 Many times, things go sideways when a worker needs to have surgery, or can’t return to the job he or she did when the employee was injured.
 Then, the company may fire the injured employee and cut off all benefits, including medical coverage, and if the employee tries to sue, invoke the arbitration clause.